tspython/tspython/README.md

+# Hi There!
+I'm Tushar Shrivastav

+## Welcome to my Github

 I am a freshman at Santa Clara University studying Computer Science.
 I am interested in Automation with AI & Machine Learning, and Embedded Systems.